 Entries will be assessed by our world-class panel of intellectuals and design practitioners who straddle the two cultures of art and science.

-Deadline for entries: 5pm on Wednesday 1st March 2017.
+Deadline for entries: 5pm on Friday 10 March 2017 (extended deadline).
 It is free to enter.

 Lord Foster of Thames Bank OM today (9 November 2016) delivered the first Lord St John of Fawsley Commemoration Lecture, organised by the Royal Fine Art Commission Trust at Manchester Town Hall.
 Entitled ‘Designing the Future: Starting in the North’, the lecture illustrated how the cities of the north, once the engines of the Industrial Revolution, could again drive growth and innovation in the country.